Financial planning for your retirement nest egg

 With clarity around what you want out of retirement, you can better strategize your path to getting there.
 Your financial professional can help you address these key areas to make your financial plan balanced and tailored to your retirement goals.

 • Balancing protection and growth.
 Depending on your risk tolerance, asset growth is possible with many different types of annuities.
-Think of income protection and growth in the form of a risk spectrum—how much are you willing to expose yourself to potential market loss, and how much do you want to gain?
+Think of income protection and growth in the form of a risk spectrum—how much are you willing to expose yourself to potential market loss and how much do you want to gain?

-An annuity is a retirement product that may provide reliable income when you need it.
-It can help bridge the gap between the savings you’ve accumulated over time and traditional sources of retirement income, like Social Security.
-Plus, if you don’t need the income immediately, you can let an annuity potentially grow tax deferred.* That’s why an annuity may be a powerful addition to your financial plan.
+An annuity is a retirement product that may provide a source of income when you need it.
+It can help complement traditional sources of retirement income, such as Social Security.
+Plus, if you don't need income right away, your assets may continue to grow tax deferred.

 At Jackson, we have a variety of financial calculators and tools that can help clear up the financial planning process.
 With these tools, you can work with your financial professional to explore how much income you might need in retirement—and when.
 Then you can make a more informed decision about whether, and which, annuity products are a right fit for your plan.

 • Social Security calculator.
 Social Security is a foundational part of a retirement income plan, and deciding when to start collecting monthly benefits is an important decision.
-Our Social Security calculator, powered by Envestnet MoneyGuide, is designed to help make your decision easier.

 Talk to your financial professional about your retirement goals and how an annuity may support your financial plan for retirement.